zhiming99/rpc-frmwrk/README.md

 7. Logging service

 ---
+[`Thu Apr 08 2021 08:37:46 PM Beijing`]
+1. Debugging for cpp generator is still going on.
+And during debugging I found it is necessary to add a no-reply request to make `keep-alive` support perfect. it should be a quite easy task.
+2. So far the cpp generator has generated all the required files successfully.
+And only the stream support remains to debug.

 [`Tue Mar 30 2021 01:28:58 PM Beijing`]
 1. The python's setup.py is still not ready, and so the installation of the whole project is still not perfect at this point.
 2. Changed the project's code name to `rpcf` in source code, to end the naming related chaos.
 It is also a preparation for building the auto-generated project by ridlc.